huggingface/smol-course/8_rag/2_advanced_rag.md

 ### Strategies to Address Post-Retrieval Issues:

-- **Reranking**: Re-rank the retrieved chunks to prioritize the most relevant ones.
-This is especially useful as LLMs may struggle when excessive context is introduced.
-Reranking identifies the top-K most relevant chunks to use as context for the LLM.
-Libraries such as LlamaIndex, Langchain, and HayStack offer various reranking techniques.
+- **Reranking**: Prioritize the most relevant chunks by reranking the retrieved results.
+This ensures LLMs are given the top-K most pertinent context, reducing performance issues caused by excessive context.
+Available reranking techniques are offered by libraries like LlamaIndex, LangChain, and HayStack.
-- **Prompt Compression**: Compress retrieved information by filtering out irrelevant context and reducing the length of the prompt before feeding it to the LLM.
-Use small language models to calculate mutual information or perplexity to estimate the importance of each context element.
-Summarization techniques can also help compress long contexts.
+- **Prompt Compression**: Filter out irrelevant context and shorten the prompt before inputting it to the LLM.
+Techniques such as mutual information or perplexity estimation, along with summarization, help in reducing context length and noise.

 ⏩ Try the [Improved RAG Tutorial](./notebooks/improved_rag_haystack_example.ipynb) to implement improved RAG pipelines.